pangpang20/gaussdb-python/docs/basic/install.rst

 .. seealso::

-    Did Psycopg 3 install ok?
+    Did gaussdb install ok?
 Great!
 You can now move on to the :ref:`basic module usage <module-usage>` to learn how it works.

-    Keep on reading if the above method didn't work and you need a different way to install Psycopg 3.
+    Keep on reading if the above method didn't work and you need a different way to install gaussdb.

     For further information about the differences between the packages see :ref:`pq-impl`.